Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 When I got up, it was already late.

 “What happened to you?
 Your sleeping patterns have gone for a toss.
-Coffee is getting cold” my wife woke me up.
+Coffee is getting cold,” my wife woke me up.

 I was very much restless as it might lead to some serious consequences.
 I was wavering between fake courage and real fear.
-‘What sort of stupefying potion that servant maid had given to my wife?’
+‘What sort of stupefying potion had that servant maid given to my wife?’
 They were spending their time happily without even a tinge of suspicion or fear.

-Today, the time passed faster as if the day time was chasing the night.
-I had never experienced any day time that passed this faster earlier.
+Today, the time passed faster, as if the daytime was chasing the night.
+I had never experienced any daytime that passed this faster earlier.

 ‘What sort of a connivance is this?’